devanoxltd/valet/README.md

     This package is a fork of the original Laravel Valet package.
 It has been modified to use according to the needs of the Devanox team.

+## Custom 404 Page
+Valet provides a custom 404 page for all sites.
+You can customize this page by creating a `404.html` file in the `~/.config/valet/templates` directory.

 ## Official Documentation

 Documentation for Valet can be found on the [Laravel website](https://laravel.com/docs/valet).